netlify/netlify-identity-widget/README.md

 const NetlifyIdentity = require("netlify-identity-widget");

-const identity = new NetlifyIdentity() const new loginModal = new NetlifyIdentity(window.goTrueInstance) //consume an existing one
+const identity = new NetlifyIdentity()

 // Select a div on your page that won't change or be overwritten to act as a container const container = document.querySelector("#external");
-loginModal.mount({ css: true }, document.body) // this could be automatic on creation, but auto body mounting is smelly

 // Insert the modal component into the container div container.appendChild(identity.create());